The Year of the Tiger (2023 film)

-The Year of the Tiger (Spanish: El Año del Tigre) is a 2023 Peruvian-Dominican crime comedy film directed by Yasser Michelén and written by Jose Ramon Alama.
+The Year of the Tiger (Spanish: El Año del Tigre) is a 2023 crime comedy film directed by Yasser Michelén and written by Jose Ramon Alama.
 The film stars Carlos Alcántara, Wendy Ramos and Gonzalo Torres.
 It premiered on March 30, 2023, in Peruvian theaters by Star Distribution.

 Synopsis

 A restaurant is about to go bankrupt, so the owners will do everything possible to prevent it.
 They will go through many adventures, and they will have to face conflicts with people, between good and bad, gangsters and scammers.

 Cast

 The actors participating in this film are: